Uber Shows Its Flying Car Prototype - Slashdot

 Why woud they make an Air Taxi?
 They are not a taxi company.

 NOT a flying car.
 Just an aircraft.
-(Score:4)
+(Score:5, Insightful)

 Uber has unveiled its "flying car" concept aircraft at its second annual Uber Elevate Summit, which showcases prototypes for its fleet of airborne taxis.